Chart Color Schemes

 Health performance in Marayong is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

 Marayong faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat prevalent across all age groups, but more so among older cohorts.
-Private health cover is very low at approximately 49% of the total population (around 4,118 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Mortality rates and chronic condition prevalence are somewhat prevalent across the board, with a slightly higher degree among older age cohorts.
+Private health cover is very low at approximately 49% of the total population (~4,118 people), compared to 59.9% across Greater Sydney and the national average of 55.7%.

-The most common medical conditions are arthritis and diabetes, affecting 7.2% and 6.8% of residents respectively.
-Around 70.1% of residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+The most common medical conditions are arthritis and diabetes, impacting 7.2 and 6.8% of residents respectively.
+70.1% declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Health outcomes among the working-age population are broadly typical.
-The area has 18.4% of residents aged 65 and over (1,551 people), higher than Greater Sydney's 15.4%.
-Health outcomes among seniors present some challenges but rank lower nationally compared to the broader population.
+The area has 18.7% of residents aged 65 and over (1,576 people), which is higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors present some challenges, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health